octoml/octoml-profile/examples/README.md

 You can use Dynamite directly within your application - whether it be a REST API, CLI application or anything else - with your own data and tests.

+### Model coverage

+We are actively working on enabling models like Stable Diffusion and GPT2.
+See the [Known issues section](../README.md#known-issues) for a sense of octoml-profile's model coverage surface.
+If you have a use case that we don't currently support, please file an issue and we will prioritize support accordingly.